Robert Motl Heading link

 Doctoral Student

-Trevor Martin is a Master’s student in the Exercise Physiology concentration of the Kinesiology and Nutrition Program at UIC.
+Trevor Martin is a doctoral student in the Kinesiology and Nutrition Program at UIC.
 He received his Bachelor of Science in Kinesiology from California State University, Bakersfield.
 He has worked as a teaching assistant for the Exercise Physiology course offered to undergraduate students covering a variety of physiological concepts related to exercise.
 His primary research interests are related to exploring the relationship between biomarkers levels and other variables of interest in MS.

 Ariel Kidwell-Chandler